Optimal-Gmoney/Informative-Path-Planning23/README.md

 * Ground-Truth Map (top-left figure): shows the map that the mobile robot needs to explore, which it does not know anything about.
 *  Egocentric Map (top-middle figure): shows the map that the mobile robot updates as it explores the unknown map.
-*  Expansion Map (top-right figure): shows the square sensor model used in the mobiel robot.
-*  Global Planner Path to Goal (bottom-left figure): shows how the A-Star algorithm generates a path to an unexplored region after the local planner is deactivated and there still exists regions to explore.
+*  Global Planner Path to Goal (top-right figure): shows how the A-Star algorithm generates a path to an unexplored region after the local planner is deactivated and there still exists regions to explore.
-*  Expansion Model Update 5X5 (bottom-middle figure): Mobile Robot's zoomed in point of view of the expansion map.
-*  All Time Poses of Robot (bottom-right figure): shows the path that the mobile robot takes to explore the unknown map, and it is refreshed every time the IPP algorithm switches between the global and local planner.

 ### Sources Used
 ***